brianhwpark/brianhwpark.github.io/_pages/research.md

 - Household Job Stability, Public Childcare, and Fertility Decisions
 - Pop Culture and Discouraged Parents (with S. Lee)
 - The Insidious Risk of Dropping Standards: Misinformation in Social Media
-- Labor Supply Shocks and Local Market Conditions: Evidence from College Admissions
+- The Crisis of Higher Education and its Impact on the Local Economy